BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/hoa.md

 ### Lord Chamberlain

+<a class="external" href="https://www.wowhead.com/spell=328791/ritual-of-woe" target="_blank" rel="noopener noreferrer" data-wowhead="spell=328791" data-wh-icon-size="small"></a> - Line soaks from statues you can position yourself middle of the boss and soak two.

+<a class="external" href="https://www.wowhead.com/spell=323437/stigma-of-pride" target="_blank" rel="noopener noreferrer" data-wowhead="spell=323437" data-wh-icon-size="small"></a> - Huge ticking tank debuff every 3 sec over 18 seconds that increases by 30% every tick.

-On this boss with a coordinated group and assuming you have a windwalker monk or any sort of immunity specs, you preferably do NOT want to soak the Ritual of Woe with your Divine Shield because taunting the Stigma of Pride debuff that will apply to the tank will mitigate a lot of damage and will make it a ton easier for your tank.
-Whenever you do not have Avenging Wrath (and assuming tank doesn't have any major cooldowns available), you can Blessing of Sacrifice the tank to mitigate damage taken.
+On this boss with a coordinated group and with any sort of immunity specs, you preferably do not want to soak the Ritual of Woe with your Divine Shield because taunting the Stigma of Pride debuff that will apply to the tank will mitigate a lot more damage and will make it a ton easier for your tank.
+Whenever you do not have Avenging Wrath (and assuming tank doesn't have any major cooldowns available), you can Blessing of Sacrifice the tank to mitigate damage.

 ### Important trash mechanics to use utility on